Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 For more resources on the future of engineering Product Lifecycle Management (PLM), check out Saratech.

 - Increased Productivity - Reports suggest that across most industries, employees spend just under 40% of their work time on the primary function of their job.
 The rest of the time is often dedicated to data entry and re-entry, email communications and other data-centric activities that could be streamlined.
-By design, Product Lifecycle Mangement software facilitates the iterative process of lifecycle management and drives improvements across the series of cycles for the given product.
-Implementing a scalable PLM platform increases employee productivity by consolidating designs, communications, workflows and product data in a single place.
+By design, Product Lifecycle Management software facilitates the iterative process of lifecycle management and drives improvements across the series of cycles for the given product.
+Implementing a unified PLM and PIM platform increases employee productivity by consolidating designs, communications, workflows and product data in a single place.
 This inherently cuts down time on finding and organizing data.

 - Improved Product Quality - More accurate data and improved workflows are always going to lead to improved product quality.
 In fact, that is another contributing factor to increased revenue.
 Regardless of your organization’s position in the supply chain, your customer will be more likely to purchase from you if you provide great products.
 That stands for both business and commercial transactions.
 As you refine your PLM steps and drive even minor improvements, you’ll see the difference in your end product.
 This will improve sales and build a better basis for customer loyalty.